Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Giants stats and trends

-- The Giants have covered the spread twice this season when underdogs by 3 points or more (in four chances).
+- The Giants have been underdogs by 3 points or more four times this season and have covered the spread twice.

-- New York's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- New York's games this year have hit the over on three of six set point totals (50%).

-- New York is 2-0 against the spread and 1-1 overall in games when it scores more than 20.2 points.
+- When New York puts up more than 20.2 points, it is 2-0 against the spread and 1-1 overall.

-- New York is 2-3 against the spread and 1-4 overall when the team piles up more than 308.3 yards.
+- New York is 2-3 against the spread and 1-4 overall when the team totals over 308.3 yards.

 - The Giants have turned the ball over three more times (9 total) than the Panthers have forced a turnover (6) this season.